gigawhitlocks/emacs-configs/README.md

 ### Running Emacs properly from the GUI

-Once Emacs is running as a server, I mostly want to run \`emacsclient\` from the Gnome Overlay view / launcher &#x2026; thingy.
+Once Emacs is running as a server, I mostly want to run `emacsclient` from the Gnome Overlay view / launcher &#x2026; thingy.

-Tangling this file will install the .desktop file to the correct location.
+Tangling this file will install the .desktop file to the correct location (`~/.local/share/applications/Emacsclient.desktop`).

 ```conf
 [Desktop Entry]